ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 boy.
-It required a sacrifice, but &quot;Movuni
+It required a sacrifice, but &quot;Mother
-wape ir.&quot;
+MADE IT.&quot;
-Sousd Anvier to Yoeso ME.
-Keep
+SouNd ADVIcE To YOUNG MEA.Keep
 good company or none.
 Never be idle.
 If
-your hands cannot be usefully employed, at.
+your hands cannot be usefully employed, at-
 tend to the usefulness of your mind.
 Al
 ways speak the truth.
 Make few promises.
 Live up to your engagements.
 Keep your